IanWhalen/mongodb-tools.com/blank_tool.md

 ---
-# Info about the tool
+# Tool name
 name:

+# Software language (if applicable, see _data/attr.yml)
 language:

+# License (should be listed in _data/attr.yml)
 license:

+# Maintained: "Actively Maintained" or "Inactive"
 maintained:

+# url of support forum
 support:

+# homepage url
 officialUrl:

+# supported operating systems (if applicable)
 environments:
 - apple
 - linux
 - windows

-# Info about the tool on mongodb-tools.com
+# Purpose (see _data/attr.yml for valid choices)
 purpose:

+# Short description of tool
 description:
-slug:

 # image should be added to the img/ directory, ideally 370x200px
 img:
-permalink:
-layout: tool

 # Release Info
+latest_release_version:
 latest_release_date:
-latest_release_version:

 # Github Info
+github_user:
 github_repo:
-github_user:

 # Include in sitemap?
 Change this to "true" or remove the "sitemap" line
 sitemap: false

+# Do not change the following settings
+layout: tool

 ---